Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2025/breaking-highload-orderbook.md

 Bingo!
 The orders we lift are concentrated at the end.
 This is not a one-off, and multiple runs of this experiment always yielded orders with ID's less than 1000 from the end.
 This makes sense, because orderbooks are more fluid at the top than at the bottom.
-All we have to do to implement this is process the last three pages of input, and skip the rest.
+To test if this hypothesis works, I decided to process the last three pages of input, and skip the rest.

 ```c++
 off_t fsize = lseek(STDIN_FILENO, 0, SEEK_END);